Javier-varez/Postform/README.md

 ## Usage

 In order to run the demo simply navigate to `postform-rtt` and run `cargo r`.

+The example app is built for an `STM32F103C8` microcontrollers connected via a debugger compatible with `probe-rs`, like an `ST-Link` or a `J-Link`.

 The postform-rtt binary will load the firmware into the `STM32F103C8` device and start listening for logs.
 You should see a similar output to: